PyFR/PyFR/doc/src/installation.rst

 ^^^^^^^^^^^^^^

-The OpenCL backend targets a range of accelerators including GPUs from AMD and NVIDIA.
+The OpenCL backend targets a range of accelerators including GPUs from AMD, Intel, and NVIDIA.
 The backend requires:

 1. OpenCL
 2. `pyopencl <http://mathema.tician.de/software/pyopencl/>`_